Christopher C. Kraft Jr.: Flight operations

-In 1957, the Russian flight of Sputnik 1 prompted the United States to accelerate its fledgling space program.
+In 1957, the Soviet flight of Sputnik 1 prompted the United States to accelerate its fledgling space program.
 On July 29, 1958, President Dwight D. Eisenhower signed the National Aeronautics and Space Act, which established NASA and subsumed NACA within this newly created organization.
 Langley Research Center became a part of NASA, as did Langley employees such as Kraft.
 Even before NASA began its official existence in October, Kraft was invited by Gilruth to become a part of a new group that was working on the problems of putting a man into orbit.
 Without much hesitation, he accepted the offer.
 When the Space Task Group was officially formed on November 5, Kraft became one of the original 33 personnel (25 of them engineers) to be assigned.
 This marked the beginning of America's man-in-space program, which came to be called Project Mercury.

 As a member of the Space Task Group, Kraft was assigned to the flight operations division, which made plans and arrangements for the operation of the Mercury spacecraft during flight and for the control and monitoring of missions from the ground.
 Kraft became the assistant to Chuck Mathews, the head of the division, and was given the responsibility of putting together a mission plan.
 Given Mathews' casual analysis of the problem, it almost sounded simple:

 When Kraft began to plan NASA's flight operations, no human being had yet flown in space.
 In fact, the task before him was vast, requiring attention to flight plans, timelines, procedures, mission rules, spacecraft tracking, telemetry, ground support, telecommunications networks and contingency management.

 One of Kraft's most important contributions to crewed spaceflight would be his origination of the concept of a mission control center.
 Many of the engineers in Project Mercury had previously worked on the flight test of aircraft, where the role for ground support was minimal.
 Kraft soon realized that an astronaut could only do so much, particularly during the fast-moving launch phase; the Mercury spacecraft would require real time monitoring and support from specialist engineers.